 How to Get to Leavenworth in Winter

 While you can easily drive to Leavenworth in your own car, you’ll be headed over a mountain pass and will need chains depending on the weather.
+When wondering how far is Leavenworth from Seattle, the answer is about two hours, but that will vary with traffic in the pass.

 Go on a tour – This is the easiest way to get to Leavenworth, as you’ll get picked up in Seattle for the Leavenworth Christmas Tour and spend the entire day in town without worrying about driving in the snow.